Porsche targets rich Nigerians' love for luxury

 BIG MEN AND MOTORS

-Sandwiched between the lagoon that led Portuguese sailors to name this city 'Lagos' and the Atlantic, Victoria Island is a place of fund managers in fine woolen suits and oil oligarchs.
+Sandwiched between the lagoon that led Porteguese sailors to name this city 'Lagos' and the Atlantic, Victoria Island is a place of fund managers in fine woollen suits and oil oligarchs.

 The faces of glamorous women smile from billboards advertising mobile phones.
 Luxury 4x4s are everywhere.